 Once the lunar station orbit is reached, the rendezvous and docking from deep phase is accomplished at the LOP-G docking port.
 After the logistic, checking and maintenance phase, ICV have to return in the refueling configuration.
-In order to ensure the correct procedure, undocking from LOP-G and EOR to ORS phases are carried out in sequence.
+In order to ensure the correct procedure, berthing with LOP-G robotic arm and undocking from Cargo Module docking port, relocation to LOP-G refueling docking port and docking and release from the robotic arm at the LOP-G refueling docking port phases are carried out in sequence.
 In such a way the mission cycle can proceed until disposal.

-The extended disposal phase (represented in Figure 5.6 by the Roman number "III"), which includes the EOR to graveyard orbit and system switch-off, represents the ICV end-of-life and the irreversible mission conclusion.
+The extended disposal phase (represented in Figure 5.6 by the Roman number "III"), which includes undocking from Cargo Module, EOR to graveyard orbit and system switch-off, represents the ICV end-of-life and the irreversible mission conclusion.